Corby toxic waste case: Reactions

 The council's legal representatives said they were asked to advise on an appeal but had over 400 pages of judgment to review and also their client had to consider its position.
 The firm said it would be a few weeks before it has instructions.
 The statement added: "There are however some clear points to note at this stage.
 The case involves reclamation work going back to the 1980s.
 The judge concluded that this contamination affected pregnant women.
 A child, so affected, has 21 years from birth to make a claim and thus any work since the late 1980s which has not met the standard of care indicated in this judgment could be challenged in this way.
 For both local authorities and developers alike this is a significant concern because the standard of care has been drawn very highly, and could cause a rethink of the way that reclamation is carried out in the UK even though the facts of the case are historic."

-Kelvin Glendenning, leader of Corby Borough Council between 1984 and 1995, said "I don't think that Corby Council has anything to regret...
-If there was toxic waste - and I am sure there wasn't any toxic waste at all that was floating about in the air - they shouldn't be blaming us."
+Kelvin Glendenning, Labour leader of Corby Borough Council between 1984 and 1995, said "I don't think that Corby Council has anything to regret...
+If there was toxic waste – and I am sure there wasn't any toxic waste at all that was floating about in the air – they shouldn't be blaming us."

 Appeal

-On 1 August 2009 it was announced that the decision by Corby Borough Council regarding whether or not to appeal the ruling would be taken on 18 August 2009, the day before the deadline for appeal decisions to be submitted to Mr Justice Akenhead.
-Unusually, the authority decided that openness and public opinion were required at the extraordinary full council sitting after which councillors will vote on whether to appeal or instead pay the compensation to 16 children who were born with birth defects.
+On 1 August 2009, it was announced that the decision by Corby Borough Council regarding whether or not to appeal against the ruling would be taken on 18 August 2009, the day before the deadline for appeal decisions to be submitted to Mr. Justice Akenhead.
+Unusually, the authority decided that openness and public opinion were required at the extraordinary full council sitting after which councillors would vote on whether to appeal or instead pay the compensation to 16 children who were born with birth defects.

-Chief Executive Chris Mallender stated: "The council is doing the right thing by reaching the decision in public.
+Mallender stated: "The council is doing the right thing by reaching the decision in public.
 We will be starting the meeting at 6pm so we can give the opportunity for [the public] to speak," a move he said would make sure councillors' decisions reflected public opinion.

-The council, which has an annual budget of £12m, has already spent £1.9m fighting the case and has now received a bill for £4.7m from the families' solicitor.
+The council, which has an annual budget of £12 m, has already spent £1.9 m fighting the case and has now received a bill, as the losing party in the lawsuit, for £4.7 m from the families' solicitor.

 At the meeting the council voted to appeal against the ruling but said that they would follow a "twin track" approach, preferring to attend independent mediation sessions to come to an out-of-court settlement with the families.
-They also stated that any mediation would include the cases of the two youngest claimants despite these not being covered by the ruling.
+They also stated that any mediation would include the cases of the two youngest claimants, despite these not being covered by the ruling.
 The chief executive gave a statement that if a causal link between the toxins and the limb deformities was ever proven he would "offer an unreserved apology", however he believed "that the judgement is unsound and will be found wanting on appeal."